giorgiopogliani/vaicli/PRESETS.md

 # Vai Configuration and Presets

-Vai now supports a flexible configuration system with three levels of precedence:
+Vai supports a flexible configuration system with three levels of precedence and task aliases for quick access.

 ## Configuration Precedence (highest to lowest)